A definitive film season

 Though he also excelled in theatre, Bergman is best known for his work in film and television.
 The ultimate auteur, he wrote and directed profoundly personal projects notable for their honesty in tackling the ‘big questions’ of everyday existence.
 How do we live with ourselves and others?
 Is there an order behind our unjust universe?
 Can love, sex, compassion and creative endeavour help, given death’s inevitability?
 Drawing on his own experiences and emotions, Bergman was a fearless, peerless explorer of human psychology.
 Making repeated use of a group of formidable actors, and refining his narrative and visual style until it focused – in sharp close-up – on essentials, he forged an extraordinary body of work, exhilarating in its dramatic precision, purity and power.
 Our groupings of his films highlight his abiding preoccupations.

-Coming in part two in Feb: The Touch, The Seventh Seal, Torment, Face to Face and many more...
+Coming in part three in March: The Magic Flute, Hour of the Wolf, The Face and many more...

-With thanks to The Swedish Film Institute, SF Studios and The Ministry of Culture Sweden
+With thanks to the Swedish Film Institute, SF Studios, The Ministry of Culture Sweden and the Embassy of Sweden in London